mtakahiro/gsf/docs/overview.rst

 and flux, to match up with observations, including convolution with input filters and morphology if grism data (:ref:`template_z`).

-3. gsf runs the MCMC step based on the minimization between data and provided templates (:doc:`fitting`).
+3. gsf runs the MCMC step based on the minimization between data and provided templates (:ref:`fitting`).

 4. gsf generates graphics (SED plot and history plot).